CCypri3n/CCypri3n/README.md

 - 👋 Hi, I’m @CCypri3n
-- 👀 I’m interested in minecraft mods
+- 👀 I’m interested in everything, from Webdesign, Python to Games and Mods
-- 🌱 I’m currently learning JAVA and the use of Mcreator
+- 🌱 I’m currently learning CSS and Javascript.
-- 💞️ I’m looking to collaborate on MODS
+- 💞️ I’m looking to collaborate on anything, always up for a challenge.
 - 📫 How to reach me: Cypri3n.dev#7856

 <!---